codermarcos/react-typescript/README.md

 npm run eject
 ```

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

+## Contributing guide

+To contribute to the project try to read the [CONTRIBUTING.md](/blob/master/CONTRIBUTING.md).

 ### Dev Team